-If persons planning on attending have specialized needs (interpreter, handicap accessibility, etc.), please contact the Community Development Department at 920.236.5029 at least 5 days prior to the meeting.
-Written comments on the proposed Action Plan may be submitted to dbrandt@ci.oshkosh.wi.us or mailed to Darlene Brandt, Oshkosh City Hall, 215 Church Avenue, Oshkosh, WI 54901
+If persons planning on attending have specialized needs (interpreter, handicap accessibility, etc.), please contact the Community Development Department at 920.236.5029 at least 5 days prior to a meeting.
+Written comments on the proposed Action Plan should be submitted no later than May 31 to dbrandt@ci.oshkosh.wi.us or mailed to Darlene Brandt, Oshkosh City Hall, 215 Church Avenue, Oshkosh, WI 54901.